 – Richard J. Jackson (Rainwater, Brown, & Haber, 2012; p.
 2)

 Until recently, “green building” efforts primarily focused on reducing energy use and carbon footprint.
 Human health, however, is also an important component of environmental, economic, and social sustainability.
 Physical health, mental health, and social well-being, as well as sustainability, are affected by the design of the physical environment at multiple scales: from rooms and buildings to communities and cities.
 Urban planners, architects, and policy makers, however, face a paucity of evidence and evidence-based design guidelines addressing health and sustainability.

-School of Architecture Professor Kim Rollings and the Architecture, Health, and Sustainability research group at Notre Dame (AHS-ND or “Healthy Places ND”) are documenting effects of the physical environment on physical health, mental health, and health behaviors.
-Using a socioecological framework, AHS-ND systematically examines how various attributes of built and natural environments (e.g., floor plan arrangement, ceiling height, window size, building condition, street connectivity, land use mix, density, proximity to green space) interact to affect health outcomes such as dietary intake, physical activity, stress, anxiety, and depression, especially among vulnerable populations (low-income, children, aging, mentally and physically impaired).
+School of Architecture Professor Kim Rollings and the Architecture, Health, and Sustainability research group at Notre Dame (AHS-ND, or “Healthy Places ND”) are documenting effects of the physical environment on physical health, mental health, and health behaviors.
+Using a socioecological framework, AHS-ND systematically examines how various attributes of built and natural environments (e.g., floor plan arrangement, ceiling height, window size, building condition, street connectivity, land use mix, density, proximity to green space, cafeteria design) interact to affect health outcomes such as dietary intake, physical activity, stress, anxiety, and depression, especially among vulnerable populations (low-income, children, aging, mentally and physically impaired).
 This work adds evidence or authority to design proposals and practice, with implications for policy.

 Additionally, AHS-ND develops evidence-based environmental assessment tools for architects, researchers, and other practitioners to quantify attributes of the physical environment related to health outcomes and evaluate different architectural and urban design approaches.
 Results of this work contribute to the development of evidence-based design guidelines and recommendations with the goal of establishing healthy, socially responsible, and sustainable buildings and cities.